 Inside Tokimba is an immersive experience that takes the viewer into the heart of both the spectacular public and secret initiation ceremonies for the inauguration and naming of a new spirit house along the Sepik River named Tokimba.
 Directed by artist Shiva Lynn Burgos and invited filmmaker Nick Hunter of Paper Moose this 360-degree Virtual Reality film is the result of The Mariwai Project, Burgos’ long-term artistic and cultural collaboration with the Kwoma people of Mariwai Village, Papua New Guinea enabling privileged access to these rare and extraordinary events.
+Link to trailer below.

 In August 2016 the we completed the final decorations and ornaments of the new spirit house or hausboi alongside the Kwoma artists.
 We witnessed and participated in the various ceremonies and celebrations that lasted for five days.
 The Mariwai Project documented these using the latest innovations in 360-degree filming, photography and video as well as aerial drone technology.
 These components have been edited to create an immersive 360-degree virtual reality experience that allows the viewer to take the point of view of the multi-camera rig.
 Nicknamed gamba mai or ghost eye by the Kwoma, the rig represented the future viewers not as observers but as invited guest participants in the village activities.
 The resulting film is stitched together along with surround sound recording to virtually teleport the sights and sounds of the Sepik River.
 Here presented are still images of the 11 minute film.